What Is A Dysfunctional Family, And What Is It Like To Grow Up In One?

 Stress is often an unavoidable part of life.
 While low levels of stress can positively impact people and push them to achieve their goals, excessive stress may jeopardize a family's safety and well-being, even in a two parent household.

 High levels of stress could lead to hostility within a family, affecting both the other parent and other members.
 Learning to manage life's stressors healthily can be essential to the happiness and well-being of the individual and the family.
-When you model healthy coping strategies to your children, including a rebellious child, they may learn how to regulate their emotions.
+When you model healthy coping strategies to your children, including a rebellious child, they may learn how to control their emotions.

 Addiction